5 Day ULPPL Split – Upper Lower Push Pull Legs

 The ULPPL (upper, lower, push, pull, legs) split divides your workouts into five types of exercise: upper body, lower body, push exercises, pull exercises and legs.

-In this type of split, you work chest muscles both on upper body and push days, back muscles on lower body and legs day, etc. In other words, you hit each muscle group twice during the week, increasing the frequency and volume of your workout routine.
+In this type of split, you work chest muscles both on upper body and push days, back muscles on upper body and pull days, etc. In other words, you hit each muscle group twice during the week, increasing the frequency and volume of your workout routine.

 This increase in frequency and volume is the key advantage of ULPPL over bro splits, since it promotes greater muscle hypertrophy and uses your training time more efficiently.